Celebrate Christmas singing the top 10 carols in your community

 - Children’s songs

-A Christmas No.1 songwords app – Carol Words – is available free from the Apple and Android app stores.
+A Christmas No.1 songwords app – Carol Words – is still available free from the Apple and Android app stores.
 It has all the words you’ll need to sing 40 favourite carols at open air carol services or in candlelit churches.
 Choose your font colour and size for easy reading in the dark!

 Who is behind Christmas No.1?

-The Sports Chaplaincy UK, HOPE and Tearfund partnership has developed over several years, bringing communities together at Christmas.
+The Sports Chaplaincy UK, HOPE and Tearfund partnership developed over several years, bringing communities together at Christmas.
 For example, more than 1000 people took part in AFC Bournemouth’s Sing Christmas event at the Cherries’ ground.
 At Swansea City players took part in their stadium event reading the Christmas story from the Bible.
 The Christmas carol event at Bolton Wanderers was packed to capacity as local school choirs led the singing.
 Events have also been held by Bradford Bulls, Ulster Rugby, Newport County, Crew Alexandra, Crawley Town and in hundreds of local churches with thousands of souvenir programmes being given away to carol singers.

-Sports clubs are also key venues for the Christmas No.1 events.
+Sports clubs were also key venues for the Christmas No.1 events.
 Warren Evans, National Director of Sports Chaplaincy UK, says, ‘Our No.1 is Jesus.
 We are so excited to be helping to share the good news of Christmas.
 There are around 400 sports chaplains serving across the United Kingdom in a variety of sports such as football, rugby, horse racing, all ability, young adults, men and women's sports.
 Each chaplain is doing a wonderful job, living out the gospel in a practical way by providing pastoral and spiritual care to all, being a safe port of call and making a positive difference.
 These carol events are a great way to bring clubs and communities together to celebrate Jesus – the No.1 person of all time!’

 Roy Crowne, HOPE’s executive director said, ‘Christmas is an amazing time to bring communities together.
 Carols are an obvious way to share the gospel.
 Our programmes unpack some of the meaning and offer Christians a conversation-starter to talk about Jesus and why he came.